Piyushi-0/my-understanding-of-ML-Theory/Notes/ML.md

-This document lists important contents of standard Machine Learning topics & points to references where these are explained in detail.
+This document lists important contents of fundamental Machine Learning topics & points to references where these are explained in detail.

 **References**
 -